 Microclimates can also rise and fall depending on the season.
 In the Summer, for example, heavy overhead tree foliage may create an area of intense shade that keeps an area cooler than normal.
 Another microclimate example is a super-swampy area as the result of spring snowmelt.

 Other seasonal conditions may create temporary microclimates in your yard or garden.
 Consider how snowdrifts, fall winds, leaf piles, spring rains and summer sun change growing conditions.
 These can certainly be taken advantage of if you have a quick-growing plant, a plant that requires certain growing conditions or even a plant that you’re hoping lasts a little longer.

 No matter what happens, there are definitely opportunities to use microclimates to your advantage!

 WHAT MICROCLIMATES ARE IN YOUR GARDEN AND LAWN?

 Do you have a microclimate in your lawn or garden?
 What creates this microclimate and how does it help or hurt your plants?
 Let us know when you visit Safer® Brand on Facebook.
 We would also love to see pictures and hear how you’re using them for your benefit.

-To learn about more articles like this, subscribe to the Safer® Brand E-Newsletter, which also includes money-saving coupon codes on the OMRI Listed® products you love.
+To learn about more articles like this, subscribe to the Safer® Brand E-Newsletter, which also includes special announcements and links to the OMRI Listed® products you love.